Theft Crimes

 Theft Crime Defenses in San Diego

-After being charged with a San Diego theft crime, contact the S&B Legal law firm so that they can help you take on your case.
-S.B Legal is located in the San Diego area and can help you avoid prison time.
+After being charged with a San Diego theft crime, contact the SB Legal Firm so that we can help you take on your case.
+SB Legal Firm is located in the San Diego area and can help you avoid prison time.

 You do not want to take on any criminal charges alone.
-S.B Legal will review your case and advise you of your best course of action.
+Discover for yourself why SB Legal is the theft crimes attorney San Diego defendants choose when they need representation.
+We will review your case and advise you on the best course of action.
 Call us at (760) 302-4652 or fill out our online form for a free consultation.
 Let us help you.

 Request Free Consultation